Kronberg Railway: New construction

 On 22 December 1970 a branch, the Limes Railway, was opened from Niederhöchstadt to Schwalbach am Taunus and it was extended to Bad Soden am Taunus on 6 November 1972.
-The line is now served by S-Bahn line S3 between Darmstadt and Bad Soden.
+The line is now served by S-Bahn line S3 between Darmstadt and Frankfurt South Station, like S4, too.

 The Kronberg Railway was at first entirely single-track, but in the course of developing the S-Bahn the section from Rödelheim to Niederhöchstadt was duplicated; only the Niederhöchstadt–Kronberg section is still single track.